quiltdata/quilt/docs/advanced-features/tabulator.md

     print(f'Query did not succeed.
 Final state: {state}')
 ```

-## open query
+## Open Query

 > Available since Quilt Platform version 1.57

 By default, Tabulator is only accessible via a session provided by the Quilt
 Catalog, and the access is scoped to the permissions of the Catalog user
 associated with that session.
-However, an admin can enable **open query** to
+However, admins can choose to enable **open
-Tabulator tables, deferring all access control to AWS.
+query** to Tabulator tables, deferring all access control to AWS, thus enabling
+access from external services.

 In this case, the underlying data in S3 is accessed using the Tabulator's
 dedicated "open query" role, which has read-only access to all the S3 buckets